scottkuhl/devup2022/README.md

 This template contains an example .NET 6 [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) client application, a .NET 6 C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), and a C# class library with shared code.

+For a more complete example, see [Blazor Static Web App](https://github.com/scottkuhl/BlazorStaticWebApp).

 ## Getting Started

 *Optional: Setup Windows Terminal to close the process exits, fails or crashes instead of closing only when the process exits successfully.